The Gary Allan High School Annual Duck Walk

 The eggs take about 28 days begin hatching, a process that may take up to 24 hours.
 They then need 1 day to dry off, be waterproofed by the mothers oil glands and strengthen their legs .
 By early morning the day after hatching, the mother will be ready to take her ducklings on the the 150 meter (491 foot) journey through the school hallways and down to the neighboring creek, which is the safest time of day to avoid encounters with other animals.
 This also gives the mother time to find an adequate hiding spot for their first night in the wild ¹.

-This year, our first nest was discovered by staff on April 16th.
+In 2019, our first nest was discovered by staff on April 16th.
 The ducklings made their appearance on May 15th and were escorted to the river by delighted staff.
 The story was covered by CBC News and seen by hundreds of thousands of viewers around the world!
-See the story here!

 Only 2 weeks later another nest was built in a different area of our courtyard than usual, which confirms that this is a second mother!
 We have no way to know if this is an offspring of the original mother, but it’s nice to think that this is becoming a family tradition!